 To evade detection and make it harder for security researchers to take down their botnets, attackers often use Domain Generation Algorithms (DGA) to create new C2 servers on the fly.
 DGA involves using an algorithm to generate a large number of domain names that are periodically checked by the infected devices for new instructions.

 One example of a botnet that used DGA is the Conficker botnet.
 Conficker infected a large number of devices by exploiting a vulnerability in Windows.
-Once infected, the botnet used DGA to generate a large number of domain names that were used to control the infected devices.
+Once infected, the botnet used DGA to generate many domain names to control the infected devices.

 To protect against botnets using DGA, organizations should implement strong security measures, such as endpoint protection and intrusion detection systems, to detect and block traffic to unknown domains.